changeworld/azure-docs.pl-pl/articles/machine-learning/studio/manage-web-service-endpoints-using-api-management.md

     while True:
         print("Checking the job status...")
-        # If you are using Python 3+, replace urllib2 with urllib.request in the follwing code
+        # If you are using Python 3+, replace urllib2 with urllib.request in the following code
         req = urllib2.Request(url2, headers = { "Authorization":("Bearer " + api_key) })
         try:
             response = urllib2.urlopen(req)